 - Session III: Go Big

-- This session should include full-size scrimmages and games, applying the things you preached in a game setting.
+- This session should include full-size scrimmages and games, applying the things you preached on earlier in a game setting.

 - Camp Meeting